donthaveamind/aseprite-build/README.md

-you can ldd the aseprite binary and see whats missing. if you already installed the needed libraries, you might need to rename it so the binary matches with the needed shared object.
+you might need to rename libraries for it to work <br>
+see whats missing using `ldd`